cyrex562/imgui-rs/README.md

    - How can I have multiple windows with the same label?
  Q: How can I display an image?
 What is ImTextureID, how does it works?
  Q: How can I use my own math types instead of ImVec2/ImVec4?
- Q: How can I interact with standard C++ types (such as std::string and std::vector)?
+ Q: How can I interact with standard C += 1 types (such as std::string and std::vector)?
  Q: How can I display custom shapes? (using low-level ImDrawList API)
  >> See https://www.dearimgui.org/faq